gyubeomim/V-Rep-Autonomous-Vehicle-Simulator/README.md

 <br /> <br />
 ## TODO
-1. modify Vehicle Wheel
+1. Modify Vehicle Wheel
 2. Other Map (Highway, Urban etc..)
-3. use URDF file of Vehicle
+3. Use urdf file of Vehicle
+4. Install other sensors on it

 <br /> <br />